How Von Miller Nearly Ditched Bills for Last-Second Rams Reunion

 "I'm sitting there talking to Joby for like 45 minutes ... and I hear a knock on the door and it was coach (Eric) Washington and coach (Leslie) Frazier that came in and broke down exactly how they gonna use me on the defense ... and I started to feel a whole lot better," Miller said.

-But it was the visit paid by coach Sean McDermott that seemed to bring Miller over the edge of uncertainty to sign his lucrative contract.
-McDermott, who was hired as the team's head coach in 2017, used his own personal experience to show Miller that he understood the indecision he was experiencing.
+But the visit paid by coach Sean McDermott seemed to bring Miller over the edge of uncertainty to sign his lucrative contract.
+McDermott, who was hired as the team's head coach in 2017, used his own experience to show Miller that he understood the indecision he was experiencing.

 "I was in there for another 20 minutes so now it's been a little over hour that I've been sitting in there, still haven't signed the contract, Miller said.
 "And coach McDermott knocks on the door and he sits down with me and tells me 'Man you know what, I get it.
 It's Buffalo.
 When I told my kids that I was taking a head-coaching job here in Buffalo, they cried.
 But now, they love it and it's a special place.
 It doesn't look like it, but you will love this place too."

 McDermott was blatantly honest with Miller, something that the linebacker appreciated.
-The Bills, who are coming off a 11-6 season that saw them fall possession short of an appearance in the AFC Championship, have all the tools necessary to get back to that position and don't necessarily need Miller.
+The Bills, who are coming off an 11-6 season that saw them fall a possession short of an appearance in the AFC Championship, have all the tools necessary to get back to that position and don't necessarily need Miller.

 McDermott didn't mince his words and told Miller exactly that.